Brexit bedlam: May's EU divorce deal crushed by 230 votes in parliament

 “If a deal is impossible, and no one wants no deal, then who will finally have the courage to say what the only positive solution is?” he tweeted.

-Sterling GBP= rallied more than a cent against the dollar, on some expectations that the scale of the defeat might force MPs to pursue other options.
+Sterling GBP= rallied more than a cent against the dollar, on some expectations that the scale of the defeat might force lawmakers to pursue other options.
 [GBP/]

 May said she would reach out to opposition parties to forge a way ahead.
 But Corbyn, who wants Labour to be given the chance to negotiate with Brussels, was dismissive.